Carla Frege, Felipe Lopez-Hilfiker, Ben Bensaoula, Liang Zhu

 Molecular Condensables (MCs) and Volatile Organic Compounds (VOCs)

-This AMC category includes plasticizers, phosphates, antioxidants, siloxanes, and VOCs.
-The presence of VOCs contributes to salt formation on wafer surfaces, a process known as hazing.
-For example, the hydrolysis of acetic acid derived from methyl ether acetate (PGMEA) has been known to cause hazing.
-On the other hand, it has been demonstrated that refractive organosilicons alter the light scattering properties of optical lenses when they deposit during lithographic process .
-The use of the Vocus CI-TOF for measuring these AMCs has been demonstrated in even the most challenging conditions with high accuracy and sensitivity.
+These categories include plasticizers, phosphates, antioxidants, siloxanes, and VOCs.
+The presence of VOCs contributes to salt formation on wafer surfaces, also known as hazing.
+The hydrolysis of acetic acid derived from methyl ether acetate (PGMEA) has been known to cause hazing.
+On the other hand, it has been demonstrated that refractive organosilicons alter the light scattering properties of optical lenses when they deposit during lithographic processes .
+Semicon AMC Monitors accurately detect these compounds with excellent time response and sensitivity.

 AMC Detection Use Cases

-The strategic placement of the Vocus CI-TOF in the different areas of the fab ensures that environmental conditions are monitored effectively in order to improve control and minimize production failures associated with contamination.
-Because of its high sensitivity and ultra-fast time response, the Vocus CI-TOF provides results in real-time (seconds) while maintaining high throughput to reduce queue times between processes.
-These characteristics favor a diversity of fab applications, including AMC control at the process and tool level, air chemical conditioning, FOUP monitoring, FOUP research and development, material optimization, forensic failure identification and remediation, leak detection, exhaust monitoring, establishing AMC baselines, and quality control.
+Strategic placement of monitors in the fab ensures that environmental conditions are observed to improve control and minimize failures caused by contamination.
+The sensitivity and ultra-fast time response of Semicon AMC Monitors improves control for high-throughput processes.
+Semicon AMC Monitors favor a diversity of applications, including AMC control at the process and tool level, air chemical conditioning, FOUP monitoring, material research and development, forensic failure analysis and remediation, leak detection, exhaust monitoring, and quality control.

-Cleanroom design aims to maximize production yields for environmentally sensitive materials (microelectronics) and processes (wafer fabrication) .
-Due to the need for a high degree of cleanliness when manufacturing semiconductors, cleanrooms are classified based on the number and size of particles allowed per volume of air.
-Hence, measuring airborne particle precursors becomes critical in order to meet stringent classification standards and to ensure a high production yield.
+Effective cleanroom design aims to maximize production yields for environmentally sensitive materials (microelectronics) and processes (wafer fabrication) .
+Cleanrooms are classified based on the number and size of particles allowed per volume of air.
+Measuring airborne particle precursors is critical to meet stringent standards and to ensure satisfactory yield.

-Cleanroom contamination can originate from a diversity of sources, including people, ventilation systems, and material off gassing.
-Even in the most pristine cleanroom environment, many compounds are still detected with the Vocus CI-TOF.
-Figure 3 shows an example of Vocus CI-TOF measurements in an ISO 6 cleanroom.
-Compounds of different AMC categories were sampled simultaneously revealing a wide variety of compounds, including inorganic acids, VOCs, and fluorinated compounds (with several PFAS).
+AMCs originate from a diverse range of sources, including people, ventilation systems, and material off gassing.
+Even in the most pristine cleanroom environment, many compounds are still detected with Semicon AMC Monitors.
+Measurements in an ISO 6 cleanroom are shown in Figure 3.
+Here, compounds of different molecular categories were directly sampled, revealing a wide variety of compounds, including inorganic acids, VOCs, and fluorinated compounds (with several PFAS).

 One of the most common outgassing sources in the fab environment are the front opening unified pods; referred to as FOUPs.
 FOUPs are used to transfer wafers from one process to the next to reduce contamination risk.
 Studies have shown that cross contamination can occur when outgassed AMCs from contaminated wafers remain in a FOUP which then contaminates the next batch of clean wafers .
 Wafer transport by FOUP between the many areas of a fab presents the greatest potential for cross contamination.

-Replications for both MA and MB FOUP outgassing were performed with the Vocus CI-TOF.
+plications for both acid and base FOUP outgassing were performed with a Semicon AMC Monitor.
 In both instances, trace levels of AMCs were observed after more than 10 hours of continuous flushing, demonstrating the long residence time of some compounds and the importance of their traceability.

-The Vocus CI-TOF is an innovative and robust real-time analyzer, and a critical component of any fab pursuing optimal performance.
-With industry-leading sensitivity and minimal operational overhead, the Vocus CI-TOF provides comprehensive detection for a diversity of AMC categories.
-Producers will appreciate the utility of the Vocus CI-TOF in both real-time troubleshooting and retrospect evaluation.
+Semicon AMC Monitors are innovative and robust real-time analyzers.
+They are a critical solution for any fab pursuing optimal performance.
+With industry-leading sensitivity and minimal operational overhead, they provide comprehensive detection for a complete range of molecular categories.